Jesper-SH-Hong/Node-Angular-pokedex/README.md

 Happy Thanksgiving!

-I've spent whole long weekends to somehow learn and utilize Angular framework just like Hackathon (to show my passion for Jr. Front-end Developer position at RAZR)
+I've spent whole long weekends to somehow learn and utilize Angular framework just like Hackathon <br>
+(to show my passion for Jr. Front-end Developer position at RAZR)

 I tried to combine the new angular knowledge with my backend knowledge in Node Express and MongoDB.